Bayesian Inference from Non-Ignorable Network Sampling Designs: Introduction

 We consider a situation where non-ignorability arises because the sampling design is driven by a network, which is progressively discovered through sampling.
 One way to understand this is that the likelihood will depend on quantities indexed to the individuals not sampled.
-This could happen in at least two ways: \begin{enumerate} \item The probability distribution of the sampling design depends on features corresponding the portion of the graph that was not sampled.
+This could happen in at least two ways.
+First, the probability distribution of the sampling design depends on features corresponding the portion of the graph that was not sampled; this is illustrated by comparing panels C and D in Figure \ref{Fig:IllustrateGraph}.
 An obvious implication of this is that changes in the underlying network will affect the likelihood.
-An equally important, but greatly overlooked aspect of this is that we could have different realizations of the sampling mechanism, leading to the same set of sampled individuals, but conveying different information about the network structure, therefore producing different inferences. \item The network induces a dependence structure on the responses, in such case the responses of not sampled individuals need to be taken into account for computing the likelihood. \end{enumerate} The first point is illustrated in Figure \ref{Fig:IllustrateGraph}.
-It shows the case when the likelihood of the sample is affected by the underlying network and the case where the same set of sampled individuals can arise from different realizations of the design implying different values for the likelihood.
+An equally important, but greatly overlooked aspect of this is that we could have different realizations of the sampling mechanism, leading to the same set of sampled individuals, but conveying different information about the network structure, therefore producing different inferences; this point is illustrated by comparing panels B and C in Figure \ref{Fig:IllustrateGraph}.
+Second, the network induces a dependence structure on the responses, in such case the responses of not sampled individuals need to be taken into account for computing the likelihood.

-From a statistical perspective, the issues of inferring a population quantity using a non-ignorable sampling design on a social network include: Modeling the unobserved part of the social network in probabilistic fashion, understanding the sampling mechanism as a probability model and including it in the likelihood, and finally, modeling the dependence structure of the responses given the network.
-Not taking into account any of these issues leads to misleading inferences and drastic understatements regarding the uncertainty associated to those inferences.
-This has been examined throughly in (Cite Michael O).
+Another source of non-ignorability may arise at the response level, \emph{i.e.}, given that node $i$ in the network is included in the sample, the value of $y(i)$ (the realization of $Y(i)$) of the response could be missing with a probability that depends on the value of $y(i)$.
+While non ignorable response is not testable, non ignorable sampling designs are, since the analysts is implementing the data collection protocol.
+In practice both sources of ignorability may be confounded, and often are, but still our theory is relevant to let only the non-ignorable response be the thing to worry in the analysis.